Open Accessibility Menu

 Avoid Danger When Driving

 Did you know that July 4 is the deadliest day on the road?
-AAA says almost 43 million Americans take trips to destinations at least 50 miles from their home during this time, making the holiday’s high traffic volume a prime cause of accidents.
-On average, the Insurance Institute for Highway Safety reports that more people die in motor vehicle crashes on July 4 than any other day of the year.
+AAA says a record 72.2 million Americans are expected to travel at least 50 miles from home during the week of July 4th, making the holiday’s high traffic volume a prime cause of accidents.

 In general, there are more people on the roads, which means drivers should be extra careful navigating, especially outside of their normal routes.
 Before hitting the road, consider these tips to minimize your travel risks: